hissinger/small-village/README.md

 ## Architecture
 - **Supabase**: Supabase is used as a database to store user information and chat messages.
-- **Cloudflare Calls**: Cloudflare Calls is SFU media server that is used to create voice calls between users.
+- **Cloudflare RealtimeKit**: Cloudflare RealtimeKit is SFU media server that is used to create voice calls between users.

 ## Installation